🚨Professional Service Bureau Debt Collection Harassment?

 - Filing lawsuits against consumers who don’t pay their debts

 It’s important to know that PSB, like many collection agencies, may use aggressive methods to collect debts.
-But consumers have rights under federal law, including the Fair Debt Collection Practices Act (FDCPA), which protects them from Professional Service Bureau debt collection harassment or unfair debt collection practices.
+But consumers have rights under federal law, including the Fair Debt Collection Practices Act (FDCPA), which protects them from Professional Services Bureau debt collection harassment or unfair debt collection practices.
 If you think PSB is using illegal methods, you can take action and protect yourself.

-Professional Service Bureau Methods
+Professional Service Bureau Inc Methods

 - Abusive debt collection practices, which are illegal under the Fair Debt Collection Practices Act (FDCPA).